ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 140714951152576 140714951152512 140714951152576
 ```
 Explanation:
-'a' and 'b' is pointing towards id of '5'.
+Both 'a' and 'b' are pointing towards id of '5'.
 c = b : 'c' is a copycat of 'b', so 'c' will point towards id of '5'.
 b = 3 : Now, b is pointing towards id of '3'.
 Hence the output.